MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/storage/indexeddb.md

 ---
 description: This article provides info on the Indexed Database API (IndexedDB), which enables you to store structured data.
-title: Dev guide: IndexedDB - Microsoft Edge Development
+title: Dev guide - IndexedDB - Microsoft Edge Development
 author: abbycar
 ---